firaterror/anime-quote/README.md

-## CSS Practices i've done over time.
+## CSS Practices i've done over time

+// Will be updated